 This study suggested that classroom science instruction did significantly change through sustained professional development intervention.
 It also suggested that teaching practices improved in the areas of talk and argument, investigation and inquiry, modeling and representations, alignment with science core concepts, and addressing science misconceptions.
 Furthermore, findings indicated that teachers who received sustained professional development were more likely to have higher overall effective science instruction scores.

 Hauck, Nancy, "Effects of Sustained Teacher Professional Development on the Classroom Science Instruction of Elementary School Teachers" (2012).
 All Graduate Theses and Dissertations.
-Paper 1343.
+1343.